Project Support Fund

 Getting a new public program off the ground requires funds, technical know-how and promotional marketing.
 Through the Project Support Fund (PSF), the Coalition gives members all three of these key resources in one comprehensive grant package.

 The Project Support Fund provides capacity-building grants of up to $10,000 paired with one-on-one consultations with the Coalition’s staff and other members to support the design and implementation of innovative new Sites of Conscience programs and initiatives that use the lessons of history to spark action on contemporary issues.

 The Project Support Fund has a rigorous application process and project grants are awarded by a peer-led Grant Review Committee.
-The Fund has two application rounds per year – with four awards offered each round.
 For members interested in applying, please see below.

 Who Can Apply?